by Maisie Smith on June 25, 2018

 Except for Anthony Bourdain.

-My heart hurt as his existential crisis unfolded.
-Disappointment, disgust, sorrow, the tacky, lazy, pandering side of humanity, a tug of war between empathy and contempt–it was all there, laid out like a picnic lunch, forcing you to ponder the kind of world we live in.
+My heart hurt as I watched his existential crisis unfold.
+Disappointment, disgust, sorrow, the tacky/lazy/pandering side of humanity, a tug of war between empathy and contempt–it was all laid out like a picnic lunch, forcing you to ponder the kind of world we live in.

 And that’s why we loved Anthony Bourdain.
 He was unapologetically himself, even if it meant we saw the rough edges of his clashes with humanity.